nhcooper123/macro-group-info/HelpGeomorph.md

 * Remember photographs don't need to be beautiful, but you do need to be able to see all the landmarks clearly, and the scale bar.

 ## 2. Choose landmarks
-First, ensure you know what I mean by a landmark by reading the first couple of chapters of [Zelditch et al. 2012](http://store.elsevier.com/Geometric-Morphometrics-for-Biologists/Miriam-Zelditch/isbn-9780123869036/).
+First, ensure you know what I mean by a landmark (and the definition of Type I, II and III landmarks and semi-landmarks) by reading the first couple of chapters of [Zelditch et al. 2012](http://store.elsevier.com/Geometric-Morphometrics-for-Biologists/Miriam-Zelditch/isbn-9780123869036/).
 Choosing landmarks is the most important step of an analysis.
 Unfortunately it is often very difficult as it is quite subjective!
 Choice of landmarks (both the coordinate points you will put on the photo/scan, and any outline curves or semi-landmarks) will depend on the *question* you're asking, the species you're studying and the type of analysis you want to do.

+Type I landmarks are generally favoured as they are easier to put in the right place and give more information about the development of the feature.
+However, often you'll need some Type II and Type III landmarks.
+Choosing landmarks carefully is really important - they need to be informative for the question you are trying to answer and capture the variation in shape that you are interested in.
+They should also be easy to identify and repeat to reduce measurement error.

 My advice is to first read as many studies as possible using the same species as you and see which landmarks they used and which anatomical features are fairly easy to identify.
 Landmarks should be present on all the species in your analysis (although you can have absent landmarks if needed), and be repeatable and identifiable.
 You should be able to place landmarks with confidence, and if you try to place landmarks on the same specimen twice, their locations should be as close to identical as possible (this is something to test in the error checking stage).
-Landmark should also capture the similarities/differences in your specimens that you hope to analyse later on.
+Landmarks should also capture the similarities/differences in your specimens that you hope to analyse later on.

-I am not an anatomist, and my expertise is confined to a few groups, so you're likely to have a better idea about this than me once you've done lots of reading.
+My morphological expertise is limited and confined to a few groups, so you're likely to have a better idea about this than me once you've done lots of reading.
-This is *your* project and *your* question so I expect you to make the final choice of which landmarks to include.
+This is *your* project and *your* question so I expect you to make the final choice of which landmarks to include (science!).
 However, I'm of course happy to look over your landmark choices (and would suggest that I do so before you start digitizing).

 ## 3. Digitize